koenderks/aRtsy/README.md

 #### Circle maps

 This type of artwork is based on the concept of an [Arnold tongue](https://en.wikipedia.org/wiki/Arnold_tongue).
-According to wikipedia, Arnold tongues *"are a pictorial phenomenon that occur when visualizing how the rotation number of a dynamical system, or other related invariant property thereof, changes according to two or more of its parameters"*.
+According to Wikipedia, Arnold tongues *"are a pictorial phenomenon that occur when visualizing how the rotation number of a dynamical system, or other related invariant property thereof, changes according to two or more of its parameters"*.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/circlemaps/2021-04-22b.png' width='270' height='270'>